Khrboshi/ai-community-hub/content/blogs/ai-in-education.md

 ---
-title: 'AI in Education: Revolutionizing Learning'
+title: "AI in Education"
-date: '2025-10-13'
+date: "2025-10-13"
 ---

-## Introduction

-Artificial Intelligence is reshaping the educational landscape by...
+AI is revolutionizing the education sector by providing personalized learning, smart grading systems, and more.